olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

 - The suspension coil’s PSI continuous variable across all manufacturing lots
 - The following PSI metrics for each lot: mean, median, variance, and standard deviation

+write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

 First

 Next